Our Mission Statement:

 Because MoCo House was established by individuals representing five churches in our community, it was created as an independent corporation.
 Thus it is not uniquely affiliated with any one church or denomination.
 Yet a collective faith in Jesus Christ drives our board's desire to establish this coffee house.
 Thus we see the mission of MoCo House as part of our Christian ministry to the community and we operate with a statement of faith.

 Judith Spears: Judi has been a resident of the Mohawk Community for over 36 years.
 She is married to David Spears, a life-long resident of the area.
 She was a “founding member” of the Board of Directors for MoCo House and has seen it grow from just an idea on paper to the reality of the mission today.
-She has 3 adult daughters all graduates of Mohawk High School, 2 grandsons that attend Mohawk High School, one granddaughter (another grandchild on the way!)
+She has 3 adult daughters all graduates of Mohawk High School, 2 grandsons that attend Mohawk High School, one granddaughter and grandson in Maryland.
 Her passion for this mission and the ministry of this place has guided her as the Director.
 She especially enjoys seeing the new energy and love for MoCo from new volunteers as well as the devotion from original volunteers and board members.

 Nathan Leslie: pastor of Bessemer Presbyterian Church.
 Nathan and his wife are life-long residents of the Mohawk community, and serve their church and the community in various roles.
 For some time, he has had a vision for a gathering space in the community where people can gather for fellowship and friendship.
 He also believes it is the role of our local churches to partner with others in the community to create such spaces.